Kiselaw/yatube/README.md

 ### Project status

-At the moment, it is planned to redesign the site to bring it to a more modern and representative look.
+At the moment, it is planned to redesign the site to bring it to a more modern and presentable look.

 ### License